Dear America: Letters Home from Vietnam: Reception

-Gene Siskel and Roger Ebert each gave the film strong recommendation.
+Both Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film strong recommendations.
 Ebert wrote in his review:

 "This movie is so powerful precisely because it is so simple.
 The words are the words of the soldiers themselves, and the images are taken from their own home movies and from TV news footage of the war.
 There are moments here that cannot be forgotten, and most of them are due to the hard work of the filmmaker, director Bill Couturie, who has not taken just any words and any old footage, but precisely the right words to go with the images.
 Couturie began with an anthology of letters written home by U.S. soldiers in Vietnam.
 Then he screened the entire archive of TV news footage shot by NBC-TV from 1967 to 1969 - 2 million feet of film totaling 926 hours.
 He also gained access to footage from the Defense Department, including previously classified film of action under fire.
 Much of the footage in this film has never been seen publicly before, and watching it, you know why.
 What Couturie and his researchers have done is amazing.
 In many cases, they have matched up individual soldiers with their letters - we see them as we hear their words, and then we discover their fates."